When Can Babies Sleep on Their Stomach Safely?

 What to do if your baby rolls on their stomach while sleeping

 If your baby has reached this milestone, they should still be placed to sleep on their back until 1 year of age.
 If they continue to roll themselves over, it is likely that they have developed the required strength to sleep safely in this position, providing that all other safe sleep guidelines are adhered to, such as no obstructions in the cot.
+At this time and when a baby begins to roll, they should no longer be swaddled or wrapped for sleep.
+Instead they should move to a transition suit or sleeping bag.

 Can babies sleep on their stomach on your chest?